alexmacarthur/typeit/README.md

 ## Key Features

+-   Offers a beautiful, fluent API for chaining commands in order to fine-tune an effect.
 -   Choose to start typing only when your target element becomes visible on the screen.
 -   Loop your string(s) continuously.
--   Set strings to type via an options object or in the HTML (a useful fallback in case user doesn't have JavaScript enabled, as well as for SEO).
+-   Define strings programmatically or directly in the HTML (a useful fallback in case user doesn't have JavaScript enabled, as well as for SEO).
--   Use a single TypeIt instance to target several different elements on a page.
 -   Handle HTML (even nested tags!) with ease, preserving all of its attributes (classes, ids, etc.).
--   Use companion functions to chain individual commands together to fine tune your typing.
--   Ready to be included via JS module, or as a separate script loaded on your page (both "legacy" and modern bundles are provided).
--   No dependencies!
+-   Offered as an ES module for modern bundlers, or a UMD library for loading via a traditional `<script>` tags.

 ## License Options